Faculty

 69117 Heidelberg

-Günter Leypoldt is professor of American Literature and Culture at the Faculty of Modern Languages.
-Previously he taught American studies at the universities of Tübingen (2001-7), Maryland, College Park (2003), and Mainz (2007-2009), with degrees in American, British, and German literatures from Cape Town (BA) and Tübingen (doctorate and habilitation).
-He has published essays on literary transcendentalism, eighteenth- and nineteenth-century aesthetics, twentieth-century literary and cultural theory, and a monograph on contemporary fiction, Casual Silences: The Poetics of Minimal Realism (Trier, 2001).
-His most recent study deals with nineteenth-century US literary culture and its modernist reconstruction, Cultural Authority in the Age of Whitman: A Transatlantic Perspective (Edinburgh UP, 2009).
+Günter Leypoldt is professor of American literature and culture at the Faculty of Modern Languages.
+He taught American Studies at the universities of Tübingen (2001-2007), Maryland-College Park (2003), and Mainz (2007-2009).
+He holds degrees in American, British, and German literatures from the universities of Cape Town (B.A.) and Tübingen (doctorate and Habilitation).
+He has published essays on literary transcendentalism, eighteenth- and nineteenth-century aesthetics, twentieth-century literary and cultural theory, and a monograph on contemporary fiction, Casual Silences: The Poetics of Minimal Realism (2001).
+He is the editor of Intellectual Authority and Literary Culture in the US, 1790-1900 and American Cultural Icons: The Production of Representative Lives and the author of Cultural Authority in the Age of Whitman: A Transatlantic Perspective (2009), which deals with nineteenth-century US literary culture and its modernist reconstruction.
 His present research interests include transatlantic romanticism and modernism, American pragmatism, transculturality, the borders between aesthetic and religious experience, and the sociology of knowledge formation.

 dietmar.schloss@urz.uni-heidelberg.de